HL7/davinci-dtr/input/pagecontent/formal_specification.md

 >Updating work-in-progress (WIP) QuestionnaireResponses may save time and effort.
 In cases of QuestionnaireResponse updates, the App SHALL have the ability to continue, SHOULD allow the ability to start over, and MAY, for non-adaptive forms, provide the ability to ability to refresh and retain or discard provider entered information during a refresh.
 The data in the QuestionnaireResponse SHOULD be refreshed where possible with the latest data from the EHR system.

 ##### Interaction with Payer API
 The payer IT system should support the FHIR create interaction to allow the DTR process to send the QuestionnaireResponse resource to the payer.
 The FHIR endpoint for the payer may require authentication.
-If it is required, it SHALL follow the procedures described in [Section 4.4.1](specification__behaviors__retrieval_of_payer_resources.html#authentication-of-smart-on-fhir-application-to-payer-api) - Authentication of SMART on FHIR application to payer API.
+If it is required, it SHALL follow the procedures described in [Authentication of SMART on FHIR application to payer API](formal_specification.html#authentication-of-smart-on-fhir-application-to-payer-api) - Authentication of SMART on FHIR application to payer API.

 ##### Pushing QuestionnaireResponse to Payer
 This IG will support the [HRex Decision point – Configured by consumer?](http://build.fhir.org/ig/HL7/davinci-ehrx/exchanging.html#configured-by-consumer) when a SMART on FHIR or native EHR app wants to push a QuestionnaireResponse to a Payer.